 Gaia retrieves metadata and images from a variety of sources.
 Trakt also provides additional features, like list management, playback progress, watched history, user ratings, and more.
 These sources provide free access to their metadata and images.
 Consider donating to these projects or supporting them in other ways.

 Gaia has integrated other services for additional features.
 OpenSubtitles provides supplementary subtitles if none are included in the video file, or they are not in a language you understand.
-YouTube allows you to view trailers, season recaps, and extra videos in Gaia.
+YouTube allows you to view trailers, season recaps, and extra videos.

 Browse the Gaia repository on Github.
 There are four different repositories.
 The main repository contains the latest stable release.
 The test repository occasionally has beta versions for those who want to test early unstable releases.
 The source repository contains the source code for third-party developers.
 The legacy repository contains the old Gaia 5 version for those with very old devices.
 The legacy repository is not maintained or updated anymore.